RainBirdAi/docker-workshop/exercise-2.md

 > machines assigned to you.
 Use the first machine on your list.
 We'll refer to
 > this machine as your _Docker repository_ in future exercises.

-> You will need two SSH sessions to the server you're running this on.

 ## Running a Docker image from the public registry

-1. In the _first_ SSH session run the `hello-world` image from the Docker public
+1. In an SSH session to your _Docker repository_ server, run the `hello-world` image from the Docker public registry:
-   registry:

    ```
    $ docker run hello-world